Castagnole delle Lanze

 Castagnole delle Lanze (Castagnòle Lanse) is a comune (municipality) in the Province of Asti in the Italian region Piedmont, located about 50 km southeast of Turin and about 15 km south of Asti.
 As of 31 December 2004, it had a population of 3,711 and an area of 21.4 km2.

 The municipality of Castagnole delle Lanze contains the frazioni (subdivisions, mainly villages and hamlets) Annunziata, Carossi, Farinere, Olmo, Rivella, San Bartolomeo, San Grato, San Defendente, San Rocco, San Pietro, Santa Maria, Valle Tanaro, and Val Bera.

 Castagnole delle Lanze borders the following municipalities: Castiglione Tinella, Coazzolo, Costigliole d'Asti, Govone, Magliano Alfieri, and Neive.
 It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

-Twin towns — sister cities
+Twin towns

 Castagnole delle Lanze is twinned with: